PrincetonUniversity/advanced-command-line/06_awk/README.md

 ## More functions
 awk has several built in functions for mathematical operations and string manipulations.
 You can get user input, call system functions, and make interactive programs.
-You can also write your own functions.
+You can also write your own functions.  `printf` is useful for structured output and follows similar conventions to shell or c printf.

-### BONUS
+### BONUS EXERCISE
-Repeat the word counting of `metamorphosis.txt` but remove leading and trailing punctuation and cast everything to lowercase.q
+Repeat the word counting of `metamorphosis.txt` but remove leading and trailing punctuation and cast everything to lowercase.

 ## Closing
 I hope you have an appreciation for the utility of regular expressions to